Legal structures for businesses - an overview

 A company may be limited by shares or limited by guarantee:

-• A company is limited by guarantee if members' liability is limited to an amount the members agree to contribute to the company in the event of it being wound up.
+- A company is limited by guarantee if members' liability is limited to a sum they agree to contribute if the company is wound up.

 For a company limited by shares, shareholders are not responsible for the company's debts unless they have given guarantees - eg a bank loan.